 Patients could access care and treatment in a timely way and the appointment system met the needs of patients.
 Where treatment was urgent patients would be seen within 24 hours or as soon as an emergency appointment could be identified.
-Opening hours were 08.30am to 5pm Monday to Friday.
-To support patients requiring urgent care the practice had clear instructions on the premises on the answer machine when the practice was closed, on their website and in the practice leaflet.
+Opening hours were Monday and Tuesday between 8.30pm and 6pm, Wednesday 8.30am to 5pm, Thursday 8.30 to 7pm, Friday 8.30 to 4.30pm and Saturday 9am to 12 noon.
+The practice closed from 1pm to 2pm Monday to Wednesday, 1pm to 2.30pm on Thursday and 12.30pm to 1.30pm for lunch and training.
+To support patients requiring urgent care the practice had clear instructions on the practices answer machine when the practice was closed, on their website and in the practice leaflet.
 CQC comment cards reflected patients felt they had good access to routine and urgent dental care.